JustasB/OlfactoryBulb/docs/_sources/recreating.rst.txt

 The overall means and standard deviations of each morphology metric were stored in the database in the ``property`` table.
 These overall means and standard deviations were used to select five stereotypical morphologies of each cell type.
 Reconstructions whose morphology metrics were closest to the cell type population means were selected to be used for cell models in this model.
 They can be found under `[repo]/prev_ob_models/Birgiolas2020/SWCs <https://github.com/JustasB/OlfactoryBulb/tree/master/prev_ob_models/Birgiolas2020/SWCs>`_.

-The validation of the representativeness of the selected morphologies can be found in the `morphology-validation.ipynb notebook <https://github.com/JustasB/OlfactoryBulb/blob/master/notebooks/morphology-validation.ipynb>`_
+The validation of the representativeness of the selected morphologies and comparison with previously published models can be found in the `morphology-validation.ipynb notebook <https://github.com/JustasB/OlfactoryBulb/blob/master/notebooks/morphology-validation.ipynb>`_

 **Morphology Standardization to Prepare for Network Embedding**